-PM Modi to embark on tri-nation tour to France, UAE & Bahrain; to attend G7 Summit
+PM Modi embarks on tri-nation tour to France, UAE & Bahrain; to attend G7 Summit

-New Delhi, Aug 22: Prime Minister Narendra Modi will embark on a tri-nation tour to France and state visits to the United Arab Emirates (UAE) and Bahrain between August 22 and August 26.
+New Delhi, Aug 22: Prime Minister Narendra Modi embarked on a tri-nation tour to France and state visits to the United Arab Emirates (UAE) and Bahrain between August 22 and August 26.

 PM Modi will also attend the Group of Seven (G7) Summit in Biarritz, France.
 India is not a member of G7, but has been extended a special invitation this year.